-No doubt, the discovery of the use of fire at the dawn of human history, the transition to agriculture, the invention of metallurgy (note that for all the cases above we do not know names of the inventors), the transition to statehood (and some of its analogues) etc., also included some key innovations that launched these major social aromorphoses that transformed the whole life of people.
-We know much more details with respect to key aromorphoses/innovations of Modern history, for example, the ones that secured the Great Geographic Discoveries (such as, for example, fore and aft sail that made it possible to navigate forward with a cross-wind).
-We can also indicate with a considerable degree of accuracy the key aromorphoses of the age of the Industrial Revolution in England in the 18th century.
+No doubt, the discovery of the use of fire at the dawn of human history, the transition to agriculture, the invention of metallurgy (note that for all the cases above we do not know names of the inventors), the transition to statehood (and some of its analogues) etc. also included some key innovations that launched these major social aromorphoses that transformed the whole life of people.
+We know much more details with respect to key aromorphoses of modern history, for example, the ones that secured the Great Geographic Discoveries (such as, for example, fore-and-aft sail that made it possible to navigate forward with a cross-wind).
+We can also indicate with a considerable degree of accuracy the key aromorphoses of the age of the industrial revolution in England in the 18th century.

 With respect to both social and biological macroevolution it is frequently difficult to identify the key aromorphosis within a group of them.
-However, as within social macroevolution (in contrast with biological one) an immense role is played by the conscious activities of people (including activities of concrete significant personalities), it is not infrequent that a role of the creator of such an integrating 'aromorphosis' is played by an outstanding personality.
-Thus, the key aromorphosis rule has significant peculiarities with respect to social macroevolution (for the analysis of the personality role in social macroevolution and in the historical process, the causes of fluctuations of this role as regards different situations, epochs and social systems see, e.g., Grinin 1997b, 2006, 2008;
+However, as within social macroevolution (in contrast with biological macroevolution) an immense role is played by the conscious activities of people (including activities of concrete significant personalities).
+It is not infrequent that a role of the creator of such an integrating 'aromorphosis' is played by an outstanding personality.
+Thus, the key aromorphosis rule has significant peculiarities with respect to social macroevolution (for the analysis of the personality role in social macroevolution and in the historical process, the causes of fluctuations of this role as regards different situations, epochs and social systems see e.g., Grinin 1997, 2006, 2008; Korotavev 1999, 2003: 116-144).
+In many cases this was an outstanding personality that was capable of giving to an institution, invention, organization, state, idea etc. a certain form, to create a new organization, ideology, to concentrate efforts of many people etc.